mattbrictson/tomo/README.md

 #### Configuring a project

-Tomo is configured via `.tomo/config.rb` file in your project.
+Tomo is configured via a `.tomo/config.rb` file in your project.
 To get started, you can use `tomo init` to generate a configuration that works for a basic Rails app.

 ![$ tomo init](./readme_images/tomo-init.png)